Because you can, now.

 The primary musical style is Son, which has been the basis of other musical styles such as salsa, rumba and mambo and an upbeat derivation of the rumba, the cha cha.
 Cuban cuisine is a fusion of Spanish and Caribbean cuisines.
 The official language of Cuba is Spanish and the vast majority of Cubans speak a local version known as Cuban Spanish, a dialect of Caribbean Spanish.

 Cuba has a dual currency system that may cause some confusion for tourists.
 Local wages and prices are set in Cuban pesos (CUP), while the tourist economy operates with Convertible pesos (CUC).
 Goods and services not oriented towards foreigners are usually paid in CUP.
 'Luxury' goods and services, including most imported goods and anything intended for consumption by foreigners, are generally paid for in CUC.
 Currently, many state shops accept either currency.
 The conversion rate for Cuban convertible pesos may be considerably higher than local pesos.

 Things to do include a panoramic driving tour, a guided walking tour, signature Hemingway tour, a tour of a cigar factory, day trip to Viñales, zipline tours, visits to local art studios, personal rumba lessons and a Samba Matinee with local dancers, as well as visits to restaurants, bars and nightclubs.

-Five nights in Havana at a luxury hotel with VIP services, daily tours and excursions.
+Five nights in Havana, Cuba at a luxury hotel with VIP services, daily tours and excursions.

 Duration:: 6 days, 5 nights